FredNass/ceph_petasan/README.md

 Paths are balanced across all PetaSAN GWs (providing excellent scalability), and the path selection policy (PSP) used for VMware Datastores access is "Round Robin" with path changes at **each** IO, maximizing performance.

 I estimate the performance to be roughly 5 to 20 times better than the community iSCSI implementation, even on a single active path.
-While specific performance figures wouldn't be meaningful here, as they would naturally depend on the number of OSDs and drive types in the underlying Ceph cluster, trust me when I say that PetaSAN's performance is impressive (I initially called it insane), even on a single data IO path.
+While specific performance figures wouldn't be meaningful here, as they would naturally depend on the number of OSDs and drive types in the underlying Ceph cluster, trust me when I say that PetaSAN's performance is impressive, at least compared to native's Ceph iSCSI implementation, even on a single data IO path.

-All operations performed by VMware's iscsi_vmk software initiator - such as device/path rescanning, VMFS operations, formatting, and browsing VMFS datastores - are significantly faster with PetaSAN GWs.
+All operations performed by VMware's iscsi_vmk software initiator - such as device/path rescanning, VMFS formatting, VMFS browsing - are also significantly faster with PetaSAN GWs.
 These same operations were notably slow with the community iSCSI implementation.

 ### Web UI and operations